 The potential negative impacts that environmental, social, or governance factors can have on the Company's financial performance, reputation, or operational stability.
 The failure to address the environmental, social, and governance risks may impact the sustainability and ethical performance of the Company.
 HI is mindful that understanding and managing ESG risks is crucial to its long-term sustainability and resilience.
 HI developed its enterprise sustainability management framework which provides guidance on sustainability management.
-ESG considerations and sustainability are integrated into the Company's businesses' organizational activities and processes and the enterprise risk management.
-The Company has invested in the digitalization of sustainability and risk management to better manages the ESG risks.
+ESG considerations and sustainability are integrated into the Company's businesses' organizational activities and processes and the enterprise risk management to better manages the ESG risks.